oddballteam/flutter_tech_interview/README.md

 This project is designed to test a canidates Flutter/Dart knowledge.
 The project is designed around the [Marvel Api](https://developer.marvel.com) and requires the public and private keys generated for the canidate to access the API.

+## Model

+Do to the complexity of the Marvel API Characters and Character models, we have included the models ahead of time for the canidate to use.
+Make use of them how you see fit.

 ### Completion Criteria

 1. Successfully make a call to the Marvel API and return a list of characters